During market drawdowns, you often hear financial media types talking about stocks being “on sale.”

 This phrase has always irked me.

-It’s completely imprecise and utterly useless.
-Clichés may help sell airtime, but they get you nowhere toward designing or implementing a comprehensive investment process.
+I think it’s completely imprecise and utterly useless.
+Clichés may help sell airtime, but in my opinion they get you nowhere toward designing or implementing a comprehensive investment process.

-Instead of leaning on trite phrases, wouldn’t it be a lot less stressful to have an investing process that can smooth out the ride and generate a more optimal client experience?
+Instead of leaning on trite phrases, wouldn’t it be a lot less stressful to have an investing process that can help both smooth out the ride and generate a more optimal client experience?

 2022 Has Entered The Chat

-I think too many investors (including financial advisors) prioritize short-term return over long-term process.
-Those who do, likely spent 2020 and 2021 zigging, then zagging.
+I believe too many investors (including financial advisors) prioritize short-term return over long-term process.
+For instance, those who do likely spent 2020 and 2021 zigging, then zagging.
 Zigging, then zagging.